OmarMongy/Single_Cycle_MIPS_processor/README.md

 - **Instruction Memory (IMem)**: This component stores the program instructions that need to be executed by the processor.
 - **Data Memory (DMem)**: The data memory is used for data storage and facilitates load and store operations within the processor.
 - **Control Unit**: The control unit governs the overall operation of the processor, ensuring correct instruction execution and proper handling of control signals.
-- **Arithmetic Logic Unit (ALU)**: The ALU performs arithmetic and logic operations on data based on the instruction being executed.
-- **Registers**: The register file stores data that is being processed by the ALU and other components of the processor.
+- **Data Path Components** : The data path is constructed by integrating the Arithmetic Logic Unit (ALU), which handles arithmetic and logic operations according to the executing instruction.
+Additionally, the Register File holds the data being processed by the ALU and other processor components, along with the Program Counter for managing the program's execution flow.

 For a detailed and in-depth understanding of the architecture and its components, please refer to the source files and accompanying documentation within this repository.